Moving images in changing times. MFA in Film and Television Studies

 The Redstones feature film projects written and directed by graduate and undergraduate students from the Boston University’s Department of Film and Television.

 So just what will you study?
 That’s largely up to you.
 Of the 16 courses you’ll take, only four are required.
 Take full advantage of our broad and deep course offerings.
-Here are a few of the topics you can explore: American and international cinema history; film, television and media theory; modes of production; minority representation; feminist film and television theory; the media industries; American independent film; theory of avant-garde film and experimental media; and contemporary scripted television series.
+Here are a few of the topics you can explore: film and television history; critical and cultural theory; the media industries; American independent film; avant-garde film and experimental media; sports media; religion and television; queer theory; and horror in film and television.

 You’ll also find a special emphasis on global cinema history—particularly the films of Germany, France, England, Italy, Asia, Eastern-bloc countries and the developing world—as well as courses on international movements and new waves.